-Performance measures are utilized in a variety of ways to help drive quality and efficiency of health care service delivery and improve patient outcomes.
+Performance measures drive improvement in the quality and efficiency of health care service delivery to improve patient outcomes.

-Measures are an important component of the continued movement towards value-based payment, which links reimbursement for care delivery to the quality of the care provided.
-Performance measures are one of the mechanisms used to help assess the quality of care patients receive.
-They also help to provide transparency to the health care system through public reporting.
+Women’s preventive health services need performance measurement to aid in the prevention and early-detection of disease and to help women live healthier lives.
+Since the passing of Medicare Access and CHIP Reauthorization Act (MACRA) in 2015, performance measures have become an important component in the continued movement towards value-based payment, which links reimbursement for care delivery to the quality of the care provided.
+They are one of the mechanisms used to assess the quality of care patients receive and to incentivize improvements in clinical care.
+In addition to influencing payment, measures also provide transparency to the health care system through public reporting.

 Performance measures are developed by a variety of entities including payers, credentialing bodies, and medical specialty societies.
-They look at many aspects of the health care system. including processes, outcomes, systems of care delivery, and patient perceptions.
+They examine many aspects of the health care system including processes, outcomes, systems of care delivery, and patient perceptions.

-On this page, existing measures that align with the currently approved and supported Women’s Preventive Services Initiative (WPSI) recommendations are highlighted.
-The measures listed on this page do not constitute endorsement by the Advisory Panel members or the WPSI nor are they intended to be an exhaustive list of available measures.
+On this page, existing measures that align with the approved and HRSA-supported Women’s Preventive Services Initiative (WPSI) recommendations are highlighted.
+The measures listed on this page do not constitute endorsement by the WPSI Advisory Panel or committee members nor are they intended to be an exhaustive list of available measures.

 Performance measures aligned with the WPSI recommendations

-The following performance measures align with the WPSI recommendations.
-They have been developed by a variety of organizations and are utilized to assess quality in many federal and non-federal programs.
+The following performance measures align with the approved and HRSA-supported WPSI recommendations.
+They have been developed by a variety of entities such as the National Quality Forum (NQF), Quality Payment Program (QPP), and HRSA’s National Performance Measures (NPM).
+These measures are utilized to assess quality in many federal and non-federal programs.

 Breast Cancer Screening for Average-Risk Women